 Q. Does Western Digital provide protective equipment to workers exposed to potential hazards?

 A. Yes.
-Western Digital has formal programs and provides all necessary protective equipment to workers exposed to potential hazards.
-Our programs include but are not limited to chemical hygiene, hearing conservation, respirator protection and ergonomics.
+Western Digital has formal safety programs in place and provides protective equipment to workers who are exposed to potential hazards as part of their job duties.

-Q. Does Western Digital have emergency medical supplies placed in convenient locations at the facility for immediate use?
+Q. Does Western Digital have emergency medical supplies at its facilities?

 A. Yes.
-Western Digital maintains basic first aid supplies at all of its facilities.
-In addition, certain of our locations are staffed with medical personal should the need for more sophisticated medical services arise.
+Western Digital maintains basic first aid supplies at its facilities.

-Q. Does Western Digital place contractual requirements on its suppliers to be in compliance with health and safety laws, regulations and codes of conduct?
+Q. Does Western Digital require its suppliers to be in compliance with health and safety laws and regulations?

 A. Yes.
 Whenever possible, Western Digital executes contracts with its suppliers which require, among other things, that the suppliers comply with all relevant and applicable health and safety laws and regulations.